Italy, Spain yields edge up ahead of bond sales

 LONDON, July 7 Italian and Spanish bond yields

-nudged higher on Monday before a slew of debt sales this week,
+nudged higher on Monday ahead of a slew of debt sales this week,

 but underlying sentiment in the lower-rated euro zone bonds